basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 Put more simply: Riak runs map-step functions right on the node holding the input data for those functions, and it runs reduce-step functions on the node coordinating the MapReduce query.

-## How Riak's MapReduce Queries Are Specified
+## How Riak's MR Queries Are Specified

 MapReduce queries in Riak have two components: a list of inputs and a list of "steps", or "phases".